nevskyy/countries-holidays/README.md

 # Countries-holidays

 ## Overview
-TThis project is a web application that allows users to search for countries and retrieve detailed information about their public holidays.
+This project is a web application that allows users to search for countries and retrieve detailed information about their public holidays.
 The app integrates a country search feature and displays holiday data using a clean and user-friendly interface.

 ### Features:
 - Search for countries by name